Custom Software & Application Development

 Technical explanation

 Our development work spans application modernization, distributed systems, full-stack product engineering, integrations, data flows, observability, and the infrastructure choices that keep a system healthy after the launch confetti has politely resigned.
-In 2026, the best custom software teams also know how AI changes the product surface without pretending AI is the whole product.
+This year, the best custom software teams also know how AI changes the product surface without pretending AI is the whole product.
 [1][2]

 Common pitfalls and risks we often see